Hot Spell (film): Plot

 Alma Duval is a Louisiana housewife planning a 45th birthday celebration for her husband John Henry, known to all as Jack, who is carrying on with a much younger woman named Ruby behind her back.
 Her adult children try to tell her this but she refuses to face reality and denies their claims.

 During the birthday dinner, Jack picks an argument with eldest son, Buddy, mocking him about his business ideas and daring him to show some backbone.
 No one touches the birthday cake Alma made.
 After the dinner breaks up, he takes teenaged son Billy out to play pool and drink beer, trying to demonstrate to him how a man ought to behave.
 Jack confides in Billy that he is not content with his life and makes Billy cry.
 Jack tells Billy to stop crying and to act like a man.

 Later in the evening, Alma shares some of the cake with her neighbor, Fan, while Fan tries to convince her to take up smoking and casual drinking to impress Jack.

 While her father dallies with Ruby, his 19-year-old mistress, his daughter Virginia is told by her boyfriend Wyatt, (a medical student) on a passionate date that he cannot marry her because he needs to be with someone of greater position and wealth.

-Throughout the movie Alma has been holding onto a belief that if she can just move the family back to New Paris, where she and Jack started out, everything will be all right, but Jack always prevaricates when the subject is raised, his unsentimental nature allowing him to remember it as it really was.
+Throughout the movie Alma has been holding on to a belief that if she can just move the family back to New Paris, where she and Jack started out, everything will be all right, but Jack always prevaricates when the subject is raised, his unsentimental nature allowing him to remember it as it really was.

 Alma slaps Jack after discovering his affair.
 He decides to leave her and move to Florida.
 While enroute Ruby forces him to drive the car too quickly.
 Just before it crashes into construction ' Detour ' signs, Jack yells Alma's pet name, " Mumma ", and he and Ruby are instantly killed.

-Alma and her children return to New Paris to bury Jack,.
+Alma and her children return to New Paris to bury Jack.
 She realizes that people and places have changed and there is no happiness to be found there anymore.

 The family goes home, with Alma still denying reality by deciding not to go on holiday as her children suggest because there'd be nobody to look after the children.
 A moment's pause, however, with the children looking on, makes her realise that that too, now, like New Paris, is more a part of the past than the truth.